 Seriously, the level of geekery that goes on in the experimentation, production, and release of any “new” strain is comprised of sometimes entire DECADES of labor, love, and countless hours of testing and refinement.

-So you have two avenues of innovation occurring simultaneously in the cannabis industry: the continual pursuit of perfection among classic strains like Durban Poison, Northern Lights, Maui Wowie, OG Kush, Afghani, Bubba Kush, GSC, etc.. as well as the creation of entirely new and exciting strains, including recent standout examples like Wedding Cake, Gary Payton, Gushers, Cereal Milk, Zoap, Carbon Fiber, Super Boof, and White Truffle, among countless others.
+So you have two avenues of innovation occurring simultaneously in the cannabis industry: the continual pursuit of perfection among classic strains like Durban Poison, Northern Lights, Maui Wowie, OG Kush, Afghani, Bubba Kush, GSC, etc.. as well as the creation of entirely new and exciting strains, including recent standout examples like Wedding Cake, Gary Payton, Now N Laterz, Cereal Milk, Zoap, Carbon Fiber, Super Boof, and White Truffle, among countless others.

-The real takeaway here is the cannabis community is an engine of constant innovation.
+The real takeaway here is that the cannabis community is an engine of constant innovation.
 Passionate stoners don’t smoke willy-nilly; they’re actually extremely particular about what they consume.

-This is because cannabis is an unbelievably complex plant today, having been manipulated by man for as far back as 500 B-fucking-C, all in the holy pursuit of the nirvana of highs which, like all worthy pursuits, is more an aspiration state of mind than a quantifiable destination but we’re getting a bit too philosophical here.
+This is because cannabis is an unbelievably complex plant today, having been manipulated by man for as far back as 500 B-fucking-C, all in the holy pursuit of the nirvana of highs, which, like all worthy pursuits, is more an aspiration state of mind than a quantifiable destination, but we’re getting a bit too philosophical here.

 The takeaway is this: yes, cannabis strains, more often than not, DO imbue meaning grounded in fact.